ts2013/real-estate-contact-form/README.md

 ## Migrate table

 Migrate the real estate database table: php artisan migrate

 ## Config file
- vendor\ts2013\real-estate-contact-form\config\settings.php
- set your email address and email subject
+Set your email address and email subject - config/settings.php

-## This real estate contact form will save data to database and send an email to admin
+This real estate contact form will save data to database and send an email to admin